 In 2007, California's prison population grew to over 170,000.

-In 2007, the Democrats held a 34–19 seat advantage in the California delegation of the 110th United States Congress.
+In 2007, the Democrats held a 34–19 edge in the California delegation of the 110th United States Congress.

-In 2007, the housing market bubble burst in California, leading to crashing prices, soaring foreclosures, and significant financial losses for institutions and investors.
+In 2007, the housing bubble burst in California, causing prices to crash and leading to foreclosures and financial losses for institutions and investors.

-In November 2008, California Proposition 1A, connecting all the major population centers in the state, was approved by the voters.
+In November 2008, the California Proposition 1A, connecting all the major population centers in the state for a High-Speed Rail system, was approved by the voters at the general election.

 In 2008, California exported $144 billion worth of goods.
-Vehicles, computers, and electronic products were the top exports, accounting for 42% of the state's total exports.
+Vehicles, computers, and electronic products were the top exports, accounting for 42 percent of the state's exports.
+Over 50 car companies operate in California, such as Tesla and Mazda.

 In 2008, California's 81,500 farms and ranches generated $36.2 billion in products revenue.